python/cpython/Doc/library/typing.rst

         >>> X.__metadata__
         ('very', 'important', 'metadata')

-   * At runtime, if you want to retrive the original type wrapped by ``Annotated``, use :attr:`!__origin__` attribute:
+   * At runtime, if you want to retrieve the original type wrapped by ``Annotated``, use :attr:`!__origin__` attribute:

      .. doctest::